raleel/cfi-srd/0001_Characters.md

 ---
 ## Step 5: Race/Culture

 In _Classic Fantasy Imperative_, players may typically choose from one of six races for their characters: Human, or one of the demi-human races (Dwarf, Elf, Gnome, Half-Elf, Half-Orc, or Halfling).
 If human, they must further define their character through one of three cultural backgrounds; Barbarian, Civilized, and Nomadic.
 For humans. culture determines the kind of society in which the character was raised, and so prescribes certain outlooks and philosophies they might have.
 More practically, culture helps define the values of the various skills that shape your character's overall capabilities.
 The demi-human races generally come from a racial culture which is much more stereotypical of the race in general.
-See the Race/Culture write-ups in chapter 2 for more information.
+See [chapter 2](0002_Culture_and_Races.md)'s race and culture write-ups for more information.

 All characters have an Alignment, which consists of one Ethical and one Moral Code, as well as two or three Passions.
 Some will have an Oath to a religious order, guild, or organization.
 Each Class write-up notes any required Alignment or Oaths.
-Before continuing, look up your race in chapter 2 and note the suggested Alignment and Passions, and your Class in chapter 3 and see if there are any Alignment or Oath requirements.
-See Chapter 4 to determine any specifics regarding your Alignment, Passions, and Oaths, if any.
+Before continuing, look up your race in [chapter 2](0002_Culture_and_Races.md) and note the suggested Alignment and Passions, and check the [Classes](0003_Classes.md) section and see if there are any Alignment or Oath requirements.
+See chapter 4, [Alignment & Passions](0004_Alignment_and_Passions.md) to determine any specifics regarding your Alignment, Passions, and Oaths, if any.

 Each race and culture lists a variety of Standard Skills that the character learns as part of his formative development within that society.
 These are core abilities which all characters from the same specific culture improve to some degree.
 Characters also learn a few specialized or esoteric Professional Skills according to their personal interests.

-Professional Skills are further explained in Chapter 5, but in brief they represent those skills which cannot be attempted without years of rigorous study and specialized training.
+Professional Skills are further explained in the [Skills](0005_Skills.md) chapter, but in brief they represent those skills which cannot be attempted without years of rigorous study and specialized training.
 Whereas a character has a basic ability in all Standard Skills, they have zero ability in any Professional Skill unless chosen as part of their cultural upbringing or Class.

 Chosen Professional Skills start off at their Base Level Characteristic value as per Standard Skills.
 Some Professional Skills such as Craft, Languages, or Lores offer choice of a specialization.
 In these cases, the specialty chosen should be one which suits that culture.